huaminghuangtw/Evergreen-Notes/Permanent-Notes/walk.md

 # Tips

 * Walk alone or with someone else.
 You can enjoy health benefits, plus enjoy your surroundings or enjoy a good conversation.
-* Frequent, multiple, and brief walking breaks throughout the day are more effective at improving well-being than a single, longish walk — especially if you're busy or get fatigued easily.
+* Frequent, multiple, and brief walking breaks throughout the day are more effective at improving well-being than a single, longish walk — especially if you’re busy or get fatigued easily.
 	* Devote _five minutes every hour_ to physical activity, whether you walk up and down a staircase, along a corridor or just pace around your office. [@bergouignanEffectFrequentInterruptions2016]
 * Walk in nature (Park Walk) > Walk in urban (Street Walk) [@sellersTakeWalkPark2012] [@bratmanNatureExperienceReduces2015]
 	* Walking in nature significantly reduced rumination (the act of dwelling on negative thoughts, replaying mistakes, or worrying about the future) and activity in the corresponding part of the brain, while those assigned to urban walks experienced no notable impact, highlighting the enhanced mental health benefits of natural environments.